sebastianczech/Learning-CI-CD/README.md

 docker push 192.168.0.18:5000/java-api
 ```

-To work it properly, is was using [insecure registry](https://docs.docker.com/registry/insecure/) and then [with self-signed certificate](https://hackernoon.com/create-a-private-local-docker-registry-5c79ce912620).
+At first I was using [insecure registry](https://docs.docker.com/registry/insecure/) and then [with self-signed certificate](https://hackernoon.com/create-a-private-local-docker-registry-5c79ce912620).

 To display all images you can use URLs: